Barry is the founder and Professor of the M.Div. program for Mindanao Grace Seminary, Philippines.

 Early Particular Baptists

 The term Particular Baptist refers to those Baptists who held to Reformed views.
-They accepted the 5 Solas (Scripture Alone, Salvation by Grace Alone, Faith Alone, Christ Alone and to God’s Glory Alone) and the Calvinistic view of soteriology.
+They accepted the 5 Solas (Scripture Alone, Salvation by Grace Alone, Faith Alone, Christ Alone, and to God’s Glory Alone) and the Calvinistic view of soteriology.
 The origin of the Particular Baptists can be found in those who rejected the Anglican Church.
-As I said in the previous article, there were Christians who were happy that the Church of England had broken with the Roman Catholic Church but they did not believe that the Anglican Church had gone far enough away from Rome and toward the Scriptures.
+As I said in the previous article, there were Christians who were happy the Church of England had broken with the Roman Catholic Church but they did not believe that the Anglican Church had gone far enough away from Rome and toward the Scriptures.

 The English Dissenters were composed of three major groups.
 We broadly lump these Protestants under the category of Puritans.
-These three groups came to known as Presbyterians, Congregationalists and the Baptist.
-It was at the Westminster Assembly (1643–52) that these three groups expressed and articulated their differences in the confessions that they wrote.
+These three groups came to known as Presbyterians, Congregationalists, and the Baptist.
+It was at the Westminster Assembly (1643–52) that these three groups expressed and articulated their differences in the confessions they wrote.
 However, it is important to note that there was a Particular Baptist confession of faith prior to the Westminster Assembly.